pstgi/sps-v3-documentation/Installation/updating-the-sps-v3-application.md

 Loading of the first page after a restart will take longer than usual (up to a minute).

-- Test any functionality you usually use and if something does not look proper, please contact PSTGI’s Customer Support.
+- Test any functionality you usually use and if something does not look proper, please contact PSTGI's Customer Support.
 - Check the log files located in \App_Data\Logs folder for any errors.